 Future Growth of Health Educators

-Because of the increasing focus on prevention and wellness, the services provided by health educators are rapidly becoming a staple in basic medical care.
-Instead of waiting until an individual is sick and or has developed a chronic condition, medical professionals are emphasizing the need for identifying wellness gaps that could contribute to poor health later in life.
+Because of the increasing focus on disease prevention and wellness, the services provided by health educators are rapidly becoming a staple in medical care.
+Instead of waiting until an individual is sick or has developed a chronic condition, medical professionals are emphasizing the need to identify wellness gaps that could contribute to poor health later in life.

-Health educators are an important tool for striving to prevent health concerns.
-Executive checkups — comprehensive exams to review patients’ diets and lifestyles — are designed to be proactive and preventive.
+Health educators are an important tool in helping prevent health concerns.
+Executive checkups, for example — comprehensive exams to review patients’ diets and lifestyles — are designed to be proactive and preventive.
 They are becoming more popular and offer much more than the traditional annual physical.
-Now, patients can get an assessment of their overall risk for infirmity and meet with consultants, such as health educators, to develop a wellness plan for disease prevention.
+Now, patients can obtain an assessment of their overall risk for health infirmity, and meet with consultants such as health educators to develop a wellness plan for disease prevention.